 - Explore how tax administrations cooperate together to identify tax risks across borders through Joint International Taskforce on Shared Intelligence and Collaboration (JITSIC)

-The workshop will address the OECD’s Global Relations Programme on Taxation whose primary objective is to promote domestic resource mobilization to enable countries secure their tax bases, promote the flow of foreign direct investment and ultimately achieve the Sustainable Development Goals.
+We addressed the OECD’s Global Relations Program on Taxation whose primary objective is to promote domestic resource mobilization to enable countries secure their tax bases, promote the flow of foreign direct investment and ultimately achieve the Sustainable Development Goals.
 The program engages OECD and non-OECD economies in a policy dialogue to promote the development and use of good practices in the tax policy and administration areas.

 In recent times the world economy has been increasingly internationalized, with markets for goods and services spanning across borders, means of production being affected to Global Value Chains, increased competition, financial systems operating round the clock globally, and technological advances leading to further innovation which multiplies the process, giving rise to an increasing interdependency and uniformity of national markets.

 In this context, multinational corporations and a sizeable number of individuals are operating in a globalized economy.
 The mobility of capital is higher than ever before and even workers move across borders to perform their functions, or to move to a new job.
-This workshop will provide a deeper understanding of the challenges for taxpayers as they may be simultaneously subject to two or more tax systems, resulting in higher compliance costs and an increased exposure to tax risks.
+The workshop provided a deeper understanding of the challenges for taxpayers as they may be simultaneously subject to two or more tax systems, resulting in higher compliance costs and an increased exposure to tax risks.

-This workshop is designed for mid to senior level tax officials with responsibilities to plan and control tax administration performance, competent authority or international liaison units, and officials from ministries of finance in charge of international matters.
-Participants will be encouraged to share their experiences and country practices.
+The workshop was designed for mid to senior level tax officials with responsibilities to plan and control tax administration performance, competent authority or international liaison units, and officials from ministries of finance in charge of international matters.
+Participants were encouraged to share their experiences and country practices.

-No fee will be charged for officials working in the public sector.
-The costs of travel and accommodation will have to be covered by the participants or their sponsoring institution.
-Meals and refreshments will be provided during the event.
+No fee was charged for officials working in the public sector.
+The costs of travel and accommodation were covered by the participants or their sponsoring institution.
+Meals and refreshments were provided during the event.